jameskimmel/opinions_about_tech_stuff/ZFS/The problem with RAIDZ.md

 Datasets apply to ISOs, container templates, and VZDump and are not that affected by the RAIDZ problem.
 Simply because datasets usually use bigger blocks and it is mostly the small blocks suffering from this storage efficiency issue.

-I think it is easier to understand the RAIDZ problem, by looking at datasets first and ZVOL later on.
+I think it is easier to understand the RAIDZ problem, by looking at datasets first and Zvol later on.
+Because the problem is the same, Zvols are only more prone to that problem.

 Let's look at an example of a 3-disk wide RAIDZ1.
 The max stripe width obviously can't be bigger than the number of disk.
 So the max stripe width is 3.